Renting Comes With Responsibility – Take Caution!

 Being a landlord brings lot of responsibilities.
-Finding tenants is a daunting task, and real estate professionals like myself try to select good tenants for their landlord clients.
+Finding tenants is a daunting task, and real estate professionals try to select good tenants for their landlord clients.
 Having said that, it is not possible for real estate professionals to ensure that tenants take full and proper care of landlord’s property.

 Do unto others as you would have them do unto you

-Sometimes even a good tenant (someone who qualified as a professional with a good job and credit history and who always paid on time for more than three years of his renting), leave the unit in not a good condition.
+Sometimes even a good tenant (someone who is qualified professional with a good job and credit history and who always paid on time for more than three years of his renting), leave the unit in not such a good condition.
 Of course normal wear and tear is always acceptable but causing damages to someone else’s property is not allowed or acceptable.
 Having said that, Mississauga rental market is good and with proper due diligence, landlords can attract quality tenants.